There definitely seems to be something in the London air this summer.

 Mark, Colin, Coxy and Frank are stuck in a grim, sometimes demeaning cycle of unemployment, but there seems to be glimmer of hope when Auntie Barbara offers Colin a painting job in her home.
 Mark has other ideas.
 Anyone growing up in London during the early 1980s knew kids like Colin, Mark and Coxy.
 The latter two are quick-witted and sharp but totally wasted, with no structure in place for them to thrive.

 Andrew Dickson’s soundtrack – a duet for tack piano and soprano sax – is unforgettable.
-And, for a director known more for his characters and situations than a visual sense, Leigh comes up with many striking images: Mark and Coxy dodging the falling detritus from a freshly-bulldozed block of flats; Colin wandering uncertainly in front of the Winston Churchill statue at Woodford Green; Coxy rolling around a giant, hollow metal canister, attacking its insides impotently with a stick; Mark chucking darts at a poster of a pouting Kim Wilde.
+And, for a director known more for his characters and situations than a visual sense, Leigh comes up with many striking images: Mark and Coxy dodging the falling detritus from a freshly-bulldozed block of flats; Colin wandering uncertainly in front of the Winston Churchill statue at Woodford Green; Coxy rolling around a giant, hollow metal canister, attacking its insides impotently with a stick.

 MP: How did you come to the project and what was its genesis?
 I gather it was your first (and only) experience working with Mike Leigh.